SecondNewLife

 Understanding Ketamine Abuse & Addiction

 Ketamine is a dissociative anesthetic that has some hallucinogenic (Change in thought mood and perception) properties.
 It holds the N-methyl-D-aspartate neurotransmitter (Body’s Chemical Messenger) in the brain.
 This addictive substance (Ketamine) originated in the 1960s and was used as a battlefield anesthesia in the Vietnam War, or medically in health services.
-Also, Ketamine is FDA-approved to enhance the effects of low-action substances such as nitrous oxide.
-Ketamine is sold in the form of chalky white or light brown powder.
+For now ketamine addiction rehab centers provide the best treatment options.
+Still unaware people use ketamine unconsciously from local markets which are sold in the form of chalky white or light brown powder.
 Ketamine looks similar to cocaine, but its efficiency is higher than that of cocaine.

 In the medical market, ketamine is also known by various titles, including K, KET, Special K, Ket, Super K, & Vitamin K. In the 1970s, ketamine was marketed in the United States in the form of an injectable (Circulable) fast-acting anesthetic for use in humans & animals.
 Ketamine is mostly used illegally by people to get high, & multiple people use it for drug addiction.
-Ketamine is a dissociative addictive substance; it causes people to feel separated or isolated from their body & the physical environment.
+Seeking ketamine abuse treatment can help an individual to recognize the risk of ketamine use and rebuild a path towards recovery.

 How is Ketamine Abused?

-Generally, Ketamine is an anesthetic used for pain relief and anesthesia before surgery.
-A drug, esketamine, is formed from ketamine.
+Ketamine is abused in different ways, but every ketamine abused individual can be cured by a ketamine addiction treatment facility.
+Social environments such as parties and clubs are the most common areas to abuse ketamine.
+The three forms of ketamine abuse can happen, including powder, liquid, and injected forms.
 Ketamine is recommended for treating mental health conditions, such as depression.
 Like multiple drugs, using ketamine in an addictive way can cause various physical, cognitive, & emotional effects.
-Continuous use of ketamine changes the brain chemistry.
+Continuous use of ketamine changes brain chemistry.

 The signs of a ketamine addiction can include: